containers/crun-vm/README.md

 NoCloud configuration to the VM by passing in the non-standard option `--cloud-init` *after* the image specification:

-> For this example to work with Docker, you must provide an absolute path to
+> For this command to work with Docker, you must provide an absolute path to
 > `--cloud-init`.

 ```console